 CLOTHING: We will hope for a warm early spring, but participants should plan on dressing for winter weather, with a warm coat, insulated boots (if not snow, there will be mud), hat, gloves, and thermal underwear.
-A sweater or two and a rain coat/jacket are also recommended.
-The grouse blinds will be cold in the mornings, so consider bringing a small blanket or thick towel from home to sit on.
-Some participants place chemical hand warmers in their gloves and boots the night before our visits to the blinds, and hotel hair dryers were created for nothing if not to warm woolen socks in the early morning.
+A sweater or two and a raincoat or rain jacket are also recommended.
+Some participants place chemical hand warmers in their gloves and boots the night before our visit to the prairie-chicken blind, and hotel hair dryers were created for nothing if not to warm woolen socks in the early morning.
 Informal dress is the rule throughout the tour.